bajamircea/bajamircea.github.io/_posts/2017-06-09-unordered-hash.markdown

 hash strength and/or with a random seed mechanism.
 In those scenarios simple methods of combining like hashing the hash of members in a tuple are not good enough.
-There is the question of who should provide the hash functions: the standard library or it's users, and how easy would be to update it as issues/vulnerabilities are found.
+There is the question of who should provide the hash functions: the standard library or its users, and how easy would be to update it as issues/vulnerabilities are found.

 Yet others are using it in distributed environments where they would like